 Here too we could talk for days.
 Just a few: Industries can install scrubbers on their chimneys to remove harmful emissions before they are released into the atmosphere.
 Farmers can use best management practices to minimize runoff from their fields.
 And we can do more with the recycling e the use of public transport.
 By working together, we can make a difference in the fight against pollution.

-It is clear that we face many environmental problems that threaten the planet and its inhabitants.
-But it is also clear that there are things we can do to help mitigate these problems.
-Earth Day is just another symbolic anniversary.
-Instead, today and every other day, let us commit ourselves to do our part to protect the planet.
+It is clear that we are faced with many environmental problems that threaten the planet and its inhabitants.
+But it's also clear that there are things we can do to help mitigate these problems.
+Earth Day is just another symbolic occasion.
+Today and every other day, let us instead commit to doing our part to protect the planet.